Orestistsira/auth-computer-arch-lab-ex2/README.md

 ![](RackMultipart20221214-1-83hik4_html_50048088a3c09ac2.jpg) ![](RackMultipart20221214-1-83hik4_html_dd9bd5c6dcd4ad31.jpg) ![](RackMultipart20221214-1-83hik4_html_11e577a25cf955c7.jpg) ![](RackMultipart20221214-1-83hik4_html_680b6188863f35fa.jpg) ![](RackMultipart20221214-1-83hik4_html_3b74dd4aed5510e8.jpg)

+We observe that for the L1 sizes of the set no.1 we get the optimum CPI for all benchmarks except specmcf (for mcf the best is set no.2).

+L1_D=32kB, L1_I=32kB

 **{1, 4, 5, 6}**

 ![](RackMultipart20221214-1-83hik4_html_c46d478356da3184.jpg) ![](RackMultipart20221214-1-83hik4_html_e02190a0331bc2b9.jpg) ![](RackMultipart20221214-1-83hik4_html_b02633f4c11ee3db.jpg) ![](RackMultipart20221214-1-83hik4_html_81e1bb458d1ec84d.jpg) ![](RackMultipart20221214-1-83hik4_html_f2687db797d5286.jpg)

+We observe that for the L2 sizes of the set no.5 we get the optimum CPI for all benchmarks except specmcf.

+L2=2MB.

 **{7, 8, 9}**

 ![](RackMultipart20221214-1-83hik4_html_ad1da6880784d135.jpg) ![](RackMultipart20221214-1-83hik4_html_71974c63fcead596.jpg) ![](RackMultipart20221214-1-83hik4_html_540db393919f4636.jpg) ![](RackMultipart20221214-1-83hik4_html_27d2e505838c9eee.jpg) ![](RackMultipart20221214-1-83hik4_html_935d464a091efbde.jpg)

+We observe that for the L1_Ass and L2_Ass of the set no.8 we get the optimum CPI for all benchmarks.

+L1_D_Ass=2

+L1_I_Ass=2

+L2_Ass=4

 **{1, 10}**

 ![](RackMultipart20221214-1-83hik4_html_b4c3b7b82cb6c326.jpg) ![](RackMultipart20221214-1-83hik4_html_d65ab3eb785aa67e.jpg) ![](RackMultipart20221214-1-83hik4_html_80666aa07cc2369f.jpg) ![](RackMultipart20221214-1-83hik4_html_bcf2ce046cf6cc26.jpg) ![](RackMultipart20221214-1-83hik4_html_b4e4414d9b4ba4f2.jpg)

+We observe that for the Cache line sizes of the set no.10 we get the optimum CPI for all benchmarks except specmcf.

+Cache_Line_Size = 128

+For benchmark MCF we mostly get the best performance for different values but we chose the optimal values for all the benchmarks.

 Max Performance: